 In coastal St. Vincent, spend time in the Montreal and Botanical Gardens with displays of the tropical flora and fauna native to this area.

-What to Do and See in St. Vincent, St. Vincent and the Grenadines, Caribbean
+What to Do and See on Yacht Charter on St. Vincent, St. Vincent and the Grenadines, Caribbean

 Montreal Gardens: Tucked inland, part in the rain forest, this is a beautifully designed botanical garden, hard to find, but considered well worth the effort for anyone with a strong interest in gardening and tropical plants.